acidanthera/VoodooPS2/README.md

 ### Change Log:

+2016-05-29 v1.8.22

+- Changed the default for DynamicEWMode to false.
+It causes problems on some trackpads.
+If you want the feature, enable it with SSDT-Enable_DynamicEWMode.dsl (modified if necessary, compiled as AML, placed in ACPI/patched).

+- Fix ACPI configuration issue/bug (see issue #10 in CodecCommander))

+2015-12-29 v1.8.21

+- Allow the delay in VoodooPS2Daemon to be changed (via command line/plist)

+2015-11-28 v1.8.20

+- Fix bug with zero length dictionary (ACPI configuration).
+Does not actually affect this kext, but fixed nonetheless.

+- eliminate extra IOLog call (accidently left in from debugging)

 2015-11-07 v1.8.19

 - Fixed VoodooPS2Daemon detection of certain types of mice (Logitech in particular), by searching also in the legacy tree for USB pointing devices.